Performance-Based Earned Value

 10/25/25

-Neither version of the NDAA for FY 2026 includes an acquisition reform first recommended to Ike Skelton in 2010.
-He marked up the NDAA for FY 2011 to add a provision on EVMS.
-Please address EVMS in conference with the SASC along with other acquisition reforms that are in my letter to Dep.
-Sec. of War Feinberg dated 10/24, subj: Additional Engineering Best Practices Absent from the EIA-748 EVM.
-Also, coordinate with OMB Director Vought to fix outdated OMB policy.
+Neither version of the NDAA for FY 2026 includes an acquisition reform that was first recommended to Ike Skelton in 2010.
+He marked up the NDAA for FY 2011 to add a provision on EVMS, which should align with the ANSI EIA Standard 748.
+Please address EVMS in conference with the SASC along with other acquisition reforms mentioned in my letter to Dep.
+Sec. of War Feinberg dated 10/24, subject: Additional Engineering Best Practices Absent from the EIA-748 guidelines.
+Additionally, coordinate with OMB Director Vought to fix the outdated OMB policy regarding the EIA 748 guidelines.

 Feinberg: Prioritized Menu of Acquisition Reform Actions